 The South Germantown Splash Park features a 280-jet water maze.
 Photo courtesy of the park

 This popular splash park is not to be missed.
-Kids can explore the 280-jet water maze with a waterfall, water bucket drops, slide, and spraying animals.
+Kids can explore the 280-jet water maze with a waterfall, water bucket drops, a slide, and spraying animals.
 There are also smaller fountains for younger splashers.
 With plenty of shade and the option to pay for a round of mini golf at the adjacent course, this cool-down spot provides all-day fun.

-Splash Pads and Spraygrounds in Northern Virginia
+Splash Pads, Spraygrounds, and Sprinkler Parks in Northern Virginia

 This nearly 20-acre park offers fun for the entire family.
 The splash pad has a water cannon, mini waterfalls, and bucket splashers and was designed with conservation in mind.
 A built-in recirculation system saves 82,000 gallons of water a month, making this spot one you can feel good about while enjoying a break from the heat.